 - Extra Medications / Fever reducers

-- Flashlight or Headlamp – You’ll need a sturdy, water-proof headlamp or flashlight.
-It should have a stable hands-free feature and has several light modes including strobe signals, dimming and flash.
+- Flashlight or Knife– You’ll need a sturdy, water-proof headlamp or flashlight.
+It should have a stable hands-free feature and has several light modes including strobe signals, dimming, and flash.
 Be sure to have extra batteries.

 - Sensible Walking or Hiking Shoes – If you wear heels or dress shoes to work, keep a comfortable pair of sneakers or walking shoes in your car.